patty-13/patty-13/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on natural language processing and improving my dsa/competetive programming...
 - 🌱 I’m currently learning any thing related artifical intelligence.
 - 👯 I’m looking to collaborate on DeepLearning and Machine Learning projects.